hyperdefined/EzHomes/README.md

 - ezhomes.reload
     - Reload the config.
 - ezhomes.bypasslimit
-    - Bypasses the config limit for homes.
+    - Bypass the config limit for homes.
 - ezhomes.bypasscooldown
     - Bypass the teleport cooldown.